gcpjedi/google-k8s-workshop-v2/modules/10-istio.md

 1. Open the app and verify that in 50% of the times it should take 3 seconds to comple the request.

-In a similar way you can inject not only delays, but also failers.
+In a similar way you can inject not only delays, but also failures.

 ## Retries and Circuit Breaking

+Now let's inject a native failure to the backend application to demonstrate how istio can help you to make you microservices more resiliant.

+1. Modify `manifests/sample-app.yml` and add `-fail-percent=50` parameter to the backend deployment startup command (Leave `backend_v1` deployment untoched) Apply the changes.

+1. Delete fault definition from the `manifests/backend-vs.yml` Apply the changes.

+1. Make sure that now application is failing 50% of the times (Failures should happen only if frontend connects to the `1.0.0` version of the backend)

 ---